 The Reed Gold Mine in Cabarrus County, North Carolina, is the site of the first documented gold found in the United States.
 It would lead to the first gold rush — a half-century before the major Western rushes began.

-In 1802 John Reed took the rock to a Fayetteville jeweler who identified it as a large gold nugget.
+In 1802, John Reed took the rock to a Fayetteville jeweler who identified it as a large gold nugget.
 He told John Reed to name his price.
-Not understanding the true value of gold, Reed asked for what he thought was the hefty price of $3.50 or a week’s worth of wages.
-Later, the nugget’s true value was found to be around $3,600.
+Not understanding the actual value of gold, Reed asked for what he thought was a hefty price of $3.50, or a week’s wages.
+Later, the nugget’s actual value was found to be around $3,600.

-The next year, John Reed organized a small gold mining operation with several other local men, and soon afterward, a 28-pound nugget was found.
+The following year, John Reed organized a small gold mining operation with several other local men, and soon afterward, a 28-pound nugget was found.
 The partners supplied equipment and workers to dig for gold in the creek bed, while Reed provided the land.
 The returns were to be divided equally.
-The men mined mainly in the off-season from farming, giving first priority to raising their crops.
-Using only pans and rockers to wash the creek gravel, the part-time miners recovered an estimated yield of $100,000 by 1824.
+The men mined mainly in the off-season from farming, giving priority to raising their crops.
+Using only pans and rockers to wash the creek gravel, the part-time miners recovered an estimated $100,000 in yield by 1824.

 Regional newspapers quickly spread the news of the discovery, and landowners across the area began to search for gold on their property.
-Nearly all of the land was privately owned, and the beginning of the Carolina Gold Rush was largely conducted by farmers at the end of the growing season each year.
+Nearly all the land was privately owned, and the Carolina Gold Rush began with farmers at the end of each year’s growing season.
 These farmers could conduct shallow surface mining of the stream beds, known as placer mining.

 By the 1820s, newspapers published accounts of new mines in Cabarrus, Anson, Mecklenburg, Montgomery Counties, and several counties of western North Carolina.
 Miners poured into the State, founded boom towns, and then deserted them for richer placer fields.
 However, by the late 1820s, these placer deposits had been exhausted, and the first lode mine shaft was excavated.

 During its peak years, gold mining was second only to farming in the number of North Carolinians it employed.
-The estimated value of gold recovered reached over one million dollars a year.
+The estimated value of gold recovered exceeded $1,000,000 per year.

-After a new discovery near Dahlonega, Georgia, in 1829, prospectors invaded the entire Southeast.
+After a discovery near Dahlonega, Georgia, in 1829, prospectors invaded the entire Southeast.

 John Reed and his partners continued with placer mining for several years until 1831, when he began underground mining.